gjersvik/alice/roadmap.md

 - [ ] Update the README to reflect the new architecture.
 - [ ] Remove the docker-compose and dockerfiles.
-- [ ] Consolidate into one aretecture documentation.
+- [ ] Consolidate into one architecture documentation.
 - [ ] Create a clean new project sturture.
 - [ ] One last README pass with a simple get started guide.